 Another important part of Scottish and Irish culture is the dance.
 With skills taught from generation to generation, Highland dancing tells the story of the Scottish and Irish people, while allowing dancers to show great strength, stamina, and technical skill.
 The festival also offers a chance at a dance scholarship and a dance workshop for those who register and compete.

-The Smoky Mountain Scottish Festival and Games are exciting for competitors, but they are also for the spectators!
+The Smoky Mountain Scottish Festival and Games is not only exciting for competitors but also fun for spectators!
 Even if you’re not competing, there is plenty to do, see, hear, and taste.
-Spectators can listen to the bagpipes, drums, and bands, watch the athletes compete in traditional Highland Games, cheer on their favorite clan in the Clan Challenge, or watch Irish step dancers!
-A sheepdog show demonstrates the herding skills of the Border Collie, and a dog show and parade allows festival-goers to show off their furry friends’ (there's a small entrance fee – all proceeds will benefit the Blount County Humane Society) talents!
+Spectators can watch the athletes compete in traditional Highland Games, listen to the bagpipes, drums, and bands, cheer on their favorite clan in the Clan Challenge, or watch Irish step dancers!
+A sheepdog show demonstrates the herding skills of the Border Collie, and a dog parade (there's a small entrance fee — all proceeds will benefit the Smoky Mountain Animal Care Foundation) allows festival-goers to show off their furry friends’ talents!

 At the festival and games, held not too far from Gatlinburg, there are events for every age.
-For the adults (21 and over), the Scotch seminars will feature tastings of a variety of Scotches, along with information about each.
-Don’t worry about the kids – there’s plenty for them to enjoy as well.
-Kids under 14 get in free, and there is a supervised play area for the youngest kids.
-Kids’ activities will include kids’ Highland games, face painting, and parent-child activities.
+For the adults (21 and over), the Scotch seminars feature tastings of a variety of Scotches, along with information about each.
+Don’t worry about the kids — there’s plenty for them to enjoy as well.
+Kids under 16 get in free, and there is a supervised play area for the wee ones.
+Activities for youngsters include the kids’ Highland games (ages 6-14), face painting, and parent-child activities.

-In addition to the bagpipes, drums, and bands in competition, the Smoky Mountain Scottish Festival and Games will offer tons of Celtic music for entertainment.
-Past performers, performing everything from traditional to contemporary Scottish, Irish, and Celtic music, included Seven Nations, Four Leaf Peat, Maidens IV, Colin Grant-Adams, Lachlan, and Good Thymes Ceilidh Band
+In addition to the bagpipes, drums, and bands in competition, the Smoky Mountain Scottish Festival and Games offers tons of Celtic music for entertainment — from British Isle ballads to contemporary Celtic rock!
+Visit the Lowland Stage for traditional sounds and the Highland Stage for modern mixes.
+Past performers, performing everything from traditional to present-day Scottish, Irish, and Celtic music, have included Seven Nations, Four Leaf Peat, Colin Grant-Adams, and The Good Thymes Ceilidh Band.

 Food & Drink

-From sausage rolls and meat pies to bridies and haggis, the Smoky Mountain Scottish Festival and Games will boast tons of delicious Scottish and Celtic foods from area vendors.
+From sausage rolls and meat pies to bridies and haggis, the Smoky Mountain Scottish Festival and Games boasts loads of delicious Scottish and Celtic foods from area vendors.
 To satisfy a sweet tooth, attendees can try kettle corn, shaved ice, funnel cakes, and Scottish baked goods.
-And of course, there will be plenty of ale and Scotch!
-The event also features vendors selling their Scottish and Celtic wares, including kilts, jewelry, and art.
+And of course, there is always plenty of ale and Scotch!

 Tickets & More Info

-After a day of dancing, Scotch tasting, eating, and merrymaking, you’ll want to rest your feet in the comfort of your own cabin.
+After a day of dancing, Scotch tasting, hearty eating, and merrymaking, rest your feet in the comfort of your own cabin.
 Our cabins in Gatlinburg and Pigeon Forge offer a quiet place to rest in the peace of the Smoky Mountains.
-Call one of our reservation specialists to find just the right cabin for your Smoky Mountain vacation!
+Relax in the outdoor hot tub, unwind with a cup of tea and a mountain view, soak in the jetted tub, or simply hop into the king-size bed.
+Call one of our reservation specialists or fill out our Options for YOU form to find just the right cabin for your vacation in the Smokies!